labiraus/k8s-quickstart/docs/troubleshooting.md

 This implies that your minikube installation is out of date.
 Try updating to minikube 1.32.0 or later

-## Unable to connect
+## Running

+Running covers everything that might go wrong with either accessing or altering the cluster once it has deployed successfully for the first time.

+### DNS Host

+Ensure that you've read <dns-host.md>.
+After this you should be able to hit the landing page at <http://local.k8s-demo.com/>.
+Note that https is not set up on the current iteration of the starterkit.

 ### Minikube Tunnel

-Ensure that minikube tunnel is running. -c will cleanup old tunnels. -p will specify the cluster name
+Ensure that minikube tunnel is running. -c will cleanup old tunnels. -p will specify the cluster name which can be looked up with `minikube profile`

-`minikube tunnel -c -p <cluster-name>`
+> minikube tunnel -c -p <cluster-name>

 To check if your cluster is connected `curl localhost`